 It's a nice day outside, so you go out to ride your bicycle.
 You see your neighbor jogging and stop to make small talk with him.
-You talk about why you're riding your bicycle:
+You offer this explanation as to why you're riding your bicycle.

 I just thought I'd come out and get some fresh air and sunshine.